7 Social Expectations You Must Constantly Fight

 Our parents raised us.

-So naturally, we feel we need the things they have due to social expectations, and they want us to have better.
+So naturally, we feel we need the things they have because of social expectations, and they want us to have better.

 Here is the problem: your parents did not always have what they have now.